The positive tropical Grassmannian, the hypersimplex, and the m=2 amplituhedron

 \begin{remark} Because of the cyclic symmetry of the positive Grassmannian and the amplituhedron (see e.g. \cref{th:cyclicsym}) there are $n-1$ other versions of \cref{thm:dishyper} (and \cref{fig:hyp}) in which all plabic graph labels get shifted by $i$ modulo $n$ (for $1 \leq i \leq n-1$). \end{remark}

-Note that \cite{BaoHe} worked in the setting of \emph{triangulations} -- i.e. they were only considering collections of cells that map injectively from the positive Grassmannian to the amplituhedron -- but \cref{thm:disamp} holds in the more general setting of dissections.
+Note that \cite{BaoHe} worked in the setting of \emph{positroid tilings} -- i.e. they were only considering collections of cells that map injectively from the positive Grassmannian to the amplituhedron -- but \cref{thm:disamp} holds in the more general setting of dissections.